bdthemes/ultimate-post-kit/readme.txt

 0. **[Grove Timeline](https://postkit.pro/demo/grove-timeline/)** - Grove Timeline is a special widget for bloggers that displays posts in a timeline with randomized style. you can infact see how unique it is and what things it can do.
 See the demo
 0. **[Snap Timeline](https://postkit.pro/demo/snap-timeline/)** - Snap Timeline is another unique time-based blog widget that can create a modern & calm blog layout on your website.
 The idea is to capture people's heart with simple yet emotional post layout with time stamps.
 See the demo
 0. **[Soft Timeline](https://postkit.pro/demo/soft-timeline/)** - Soft Timeline is a sleek time-based blog post widget with a tree-formation layout style.
 This minimalist widget presents a professional attribute towards the viewers, making the unable to avoid their gaze from it.
 See the demo
+0. **[Checkerboard](https://postkit.pro/demo/checkerboard/)** - You might call the Checkboard widget a post list or a grid-type, but this is one of the iconic post widgets that forms a chain of posts in a visually attractive interface layout.
+Display your main posts or shrink them to show featured posts, do whatever you like.

 = Others 💠 =